 Burn Buildings | Live Fire Training | Fire Training Simulator

-HTL live fire training structure or burn building designs offer a logical balance between initial construction costs and long-term maintenance expenses while providing the safest training environment possible.
+Our live fire training structure and burn building designs offer a logical balance between initial construction costs and long-term maintenance expenses while providing the safest training environment possible.
 These designs render affordable, yet extremely durable, training structures that include multiple burn rooms on each level.
 The structures we design are protected throughout with System 203, the best structural protective lining system available today for all types of burn rooms.

 Responder Series Training Structure